 Top 10 Countries Using Solar PowerBy Matthew Wheeland - July 27, 2010

-Below are the top ten countries in the world according to installed photovoltaic (PV) solar energy capacity.
+Below are the top ten countries using solar power in the world according to installed photovoltaic (PV) solar energy capacity.
 Think you know the order?
 You might be surprised…see if you can name all ten countries in the right order before continuing on.

 Germany is clearly the world leader.
 In 2009 alone, Germany installed 3,806 megawatts (MW) of PV solar energy capacity, which is more than Spain’s total capacity and almost eight times more than the U.S. installed last year.
 “The combination of a proven feed-in-tariff (FiT) scheme, good financing opportunities, a large availability of skilled PV companies, and a good public awareness of the PV technology, largely contributed to this success,” European Photovoltaic Industry Association (EPIA) reports.

 Germany is expected to remain the top purchaser of solar panels throughout 2010 and may add 5,000 MW of new solar power this year.
 The feed-in-tariff program will begin to cut incentives this year, and growth will eventually slow.
 Still, over the long term, Germany has a goal of using 100% renewable energy by 2050, so it is likely that Germany will remain a strong market for solar power.

 Spain was the world leader in newly installed PV solar energy (2,605 MW) in 2008 due to the government’s focus on creating a national solar energy industry, but its new installed capacity decreased tremendously (to just 69 MW) in 2009.
 The reasons for this drop are attributed to complexity and delays related to a new government subsidy program and a decrease in energy demand due to the economic crisis.
 With expectations that both of these will improve in 2010, and considering its excellent sun irradiation and PV potential, Spain is expected to bump up its solar energy capacity again this year.